 ADED 212C Clinical Dental Hygiene III 1-12-4

 Practical application of dental hygiene theories and techniques with emphasis on individual patient's oral health needs and the further development of oral prophylactic and radiographic techniques, including the preparation of diagnostic aids and patient education.
 Students will gain experience through work in their on-campus clinical assignments.
-All students enrolled in ADED 212C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 212C will be charged a 0 per semester clinical surcharge.
 (Prerequisites: ADED 114C and ADED 201C)

 ADED 221C Clinical Dental Hygiene IV 1-12-4

 Practical application of dental hygiene theories and techniques with emphasis on individual patient's oral health needs and the further development of oral prophylactic and radiographic techniques, including the preparation of diagnostic aids and patient education.
 Students will gain experience through work in their on-campus clinical assignments.
-All students enrolled in ADED 221C with be charged at $350 per semester clinical surcharge.
+All students enrolled in ADED 221C will be charged a 0 per semester clinical surcharge.
 (Prerequisite: ADED 212C)

 ADED 225C Dental Hygiene Community Clinic 0-4-1